-Another common setup is an octa-quad, which uses the following ordering
+Another common setup is an OctoQuad X8, which uses the following ordering

-- Channel 5: Front right top motor, counter-clockwise
+Output 5: Motor 1 - Front right top motor, counter-clockwise

-- Channel 6: Front left top motor, clockwise
+Output 6: Motor 2 - Front left top motor, clockwise

-- Channel 7: Rear left top motor, counter-clockwise
+Output 7: Motor 3 - Rear left top motor, counter-clockwise

-- Channel 8: Rear right top motor, clockwise
+Output 8: Motor 4 - Rear right top motor, clockwise

-- Channel 9: Front left bottom motor, counter-clockwise
+Output 9: Motor 5 - Front left bottom motor, counter-clockwise

-- Channel 10: Front right bottom motor, clockwise
+Output 10: Motor 6 - Front right bottom motor, clockwise

-- Channel 11: Rear right bottom motor, counter-clockwise
+Output 11: Motor 7 - Rear right bottom motor, counter-clockwise

-- Channel 12: Rear left bottom motor, clockwise
+Output 12: Motor 8 - Rear left bottom motor, clockwise

 You can remember the clockwise/counter-clockwise rule for an octa-quad by “top motors turn in towards the fuselage, bottom motors turn out away from the fuselage”.

 The normal plane outputs are assumed to be on 1 to 4 as usual.
-Only vertical lift outputs (5 to 8 on a quad setup) run at high PWM rate (400Hz).
-In a quad setup you can also use channels 9 to 14 in any way you like, just as with the normal Plane code.
+Only vertical lift outputs (5 to 8 on a quad setup) normally should be run at high PWM rate (400Hz).
+When using these default configurations, you can assigne other outputs to whatever functions you desire.

-You can optionally move the quad motors to be on any other channel above 4, using the procedure outlined below.
+You can optionally move the motors to be on any other channel, using the procedure outlined in the section further below.

 Using different channel mappings¶

-You can remap what output channels the quad motors are on by setting values for RCn_FUNCTION.
+You can remap what output channels the lifting motors are on by setting values for SERVOn_FUNCTION.
 This follows the same approach as other output functions.

-Note that you do not need to set any of the RCn_FUNCTION values unless you have a non-standard motor ordering.
-It is highly recommended that you use the standard ordering and do not set the RCn_FUNCTION parameters, leaving them at zero.
+Note that you do not need to set any of the SERVOn_FUNCTION values unless you have a non-standard motor ordering, using vectored thrust, or are a Tailsitter.
+It is highly recommended that you use the standard ordering and do not set the SERVOn_FUNCTION parameters, leaving them at zero.
 They will be automatically set to the right values for your frame on boot.

 The output function numbers are:

-So to put your quad motors on outputs 9 to 12 (the auxillary channels on a Pixhawk) you would use these settings in the advanced parameter list:
+So to put your quad motors on outputs 9 to 12 (the auxiliary channels on a Pixhawk) you would use these settings in the advanced parameter list: